Maranatha Christian Schools

 Maranatha Christian School (MCS) is a PreK-12 private coeducational Christian school in San Diego County, California.
 The school consists of separate campuses for its preschool and K-12 programs, both located on the west side of the 4S Ranch & Rancho Bernardo community.
-Meanwhile, the preschool campus is located on the property of Maranatha Chapel.
+However, the preschool campus is only located on the property of Maranatha Chapel.

 Locations

-The school is located on a 17.5 acre campus just west of Rancho Bernardo's 4S Ranch and east of Rancho Santa Fe.
+The school is located on a 17.5-acre campus just west of Rancho Bernardo's 4S Ranch and east of Rancho Santa Fe.